Royal Flush Gang: Second Gang: Spades

 King, Queen and Ten also have blaster-pistols.
 The Gang fly on hovering playing cards.
 In the Gang's appearances in Teen Titans, Ten had organized runaways as "Ten's Little Indians", a gang of thieves dressed as the two through nine of spades and armed with bows and trick arrows.

+King later leaves the Royal Flush Gang to find a better job, while the remaining Royal Flush Gang members meet with Brain Wave and the other supervillains in a mountainous cave to consider reforming the Secret Society of Super Villains.
+When the villains leave the cave, they were all defeated by the Justice League as Brain Wave is revealed to be Martian Manhunter in disguise.

 Third Gang: All Suits

 In the post-Crisis DC Universe, there were multiple active, costumed members, some of whom derived their outfits and codenames from cards with pip values lower than ten.
 The Royal Flush Gang is now an organization that reaches across America, with cells in major cities.
 Instead of five members, each "cell" has fifty-two, split into four suits run by the "court cards".
 The Aces of Clubs, Diamonds, Hearts, and Spades are all androids.
 Each member has a playing card value, and those who rise or fall in the Gang's esteem gain or lose a "pip".

-Notably, Stargirl's father Sam Kurtis was a "Two of Clubs"; upon defeating him, she transitioned from the Star-Spangled Kid identity to Stargirl in JSA: All-Stars.
+Stargirl's father Sam Kurtis was a "Two of Clubs".
+Upon defeating her dad, she transitioned from the Star-Spangled Kid identity to Stargirl in JSA: All-Stars.

 In Infinite Crisis #2 (2005), the Joker tortures and kills the leadership of a local Spades cell of the Royal Flush Gang from an unspecified city, after being rejected by the Society for his "instability".
 The King is the last one left alive and he mocks the Joker for being rejected.
 The Joker kills the King with an electrical blast to the face.
 The dead gang is left in the ruins of a casino.